I’ve only gone and done it again! Started the website from skratch! Yee-haw, nobody gives a crap! Here, have some links and sketches.

 Took a photo of these weird, “upside down” clouds recently:

 Love these intricate cardboard sculptures by Daniel Agdag!
-It’s an aesthetic that just hits me right in the heart.
+It’s an aesthetic that hits me right in the heart.
 For years, I was haunted by images from a children’s book I loved when I was a kid, but I just couldn’t remember the title.
 Turned out to be the “Séraphin”-books by Philippe Fix, with their fantastic drawings of buildings and machinery – which is exactly what these sculptures remind me of.
-I’m taking some real notes on proportions and compositions!
+(Taking notes on proportions and composition.)

 Pestered my partner M with a pair of binoculars recently, pointing at the night sky going: “holy MOLY that’s JUPITER and you can see four of its MOONS and they’re all in a ROW!
 Don’t go to bed yet, you gotta SEE this!”
 Thanks to this handy moon guide, I now know we saw Ganymede, Callisto, Io and Europa, and can also bother M with: “WHOA did you know there are TWO HUNDRED AND THREE MOONS in our solar system!?”

-Ableton has always been a front runner for interaction design in music production, but this synthesizer tutorial is some of their best work yet.
+Ableton has always been a front runner for interaction design in music production, but this synthesizer tutorial’s got to be some of their best work yet.

 Finished a few spreads that have been unfinished since February.
 First this collage from “Gatorland” and some alligator studies:

 Then another couple of collages/drawings about enjoying the small things in life: skinny dipping and solitude.
 (Didn’t notice I had a theme going before they were both finished.)